 Reuse.
 Recycle.
 Rejoice:

-Little Hills Christmas Tree Farm is proud to support Sonoma County businesses and non-profit organizations.
+Little Hills Christmas Tree Farms are proud to support Sonoma County businesses and non-profit organizations.